 Assisting clients in determining whether or not to keep their home and methods of keeping it is often a legal service the Law Offices of Robert M. Geller, P.A. provides.
-If you are behind on your mortgage payments or if you owe nothing on your home, you may still be able to keep it by filing either Chapter 7 or Chapter 13 bankruptcy.
+Behind on your mortgage payments or owe nothing on your home?
+You may still be able to keep it by filing either Chapter 7 or Chapter 13 bankruptcy.

-For over 20 years, our Tampa Bay attorneys have filed a substantial amount of Chapter 7 and Chapter 13 bankruptcy cases in which clients did not lose their home.
+For over 20 years, our Tampa Bay attorneys have filed a substantial amount of Chapter 7 and Chapter 13 bankruptcy cases.
+In these cases, clients did not lose their homes.
 Our lawyers advise individuals of their options and are available to represent their interests through the bankruptcy process.

 Behind in Payments?

-Many people experience unexpected events in their lives which cause them to get behind on their mortgage payments, their real estate taxes, or their homeowners dues.
+Many people experience unexpected events in their lives.
+This causes them to get behind on their mortgage payments, their real estate taxes, or their homeowner’s dues.
 Faced with these back obligations, people are sued for foreclosure.
 Chapter 13 bankruptcy is a method of catching up on these back payments over a period of as much as 60 months.
-Once a Chapter 13 bankruptcy is filed, the creditor is stopped from continuing the foreclosure and sale of the property, and the homeowner may keep his or her home.
+Once a Chapter 13 bankruptcy is filed, the creditor is stopped from continuing the foreclosure and sale of the property.
+The homeowner may keep his or her home.

 Want to Get Rid of a Second or Third Mortgage or Equity Line?